Coarse Ricci curvature of hypergraphs and its generalization: Introduction

-Based on these facts, $\CDC$ space, which is the metric measure space which is not necessarily manifold and looks like satisfying a lower Ricci curvature condition (with upper bound condition of dimension), is introduced by using the convexity of entropy on the $L^2$-Wasserstein space (Sturm~\cite{Sturm:2006mm1,Sturm:2006mm2}, Lott-Villani~\cite{LV:2009} for finite dimension, using not relative entropy but R\'enyi entropy).
-An important point is that the definition is only described in terms of measures and metrics.
-For the $\CDC$ space whose dimension is bounded above, many important geometric and functional inequalities such as Bishop-Gromov inequality, Poincar\'{e} inequality and Brunn-Minkowski inequality were proved (\cite{LV:2009,Sturm:2006mm2,Rajala:2012poincare}).
-However, Ohta-Sturm showed that the gradient estimate of the heat flow does not hold for generic $\CDC$ spaces(\cite{OS:2012noncontract}).
+\end{enumerate} Based on these relations, the $\CDC$ (Curvature Dimension) space, which was introduced by Sturm~\cite{Sturm:2006mm1,Sturm:2006mm2} and Lott-Villani~\cite{LV:2007, LV:2009} independently, is defined by using the convexity of entropy on the $L^2$-Wasserstein space $(\calP_2(M),W_2)$.
+In the case of finite dimension, as the entropy, not the relative entropy but the R\'enyi entropy is used.
+The $\CDC$ space is a metric measure space (not necessarily manifold) whose Ricci curvature is bounded from below in a synthetic sense.
+An important point is that the definition of $\CDC$ space is described only in terms of measures and metrics.
+For the $\CDC$ space whose dimension is bounded from above, many important geometric and functional inequalities such as Bishop-Gromov inequality \cite{LV:2009}, Poincar\'{e} inequality \cite{Sturm:2006mm2} and Brunn-Minkowski inequality \cite{Rajala:2012poincare} were proved.
+However the gradient estimate of the heat flow does not hold for generic $\CDC$ spaces (see \cite{OS:2012noncontract}).

-After that, an $\RCD$ space \cite{AGS:2014Met,AGMR:2015} is defined, which is a $\CDC$ space equipped with the infinitesimal Hilbertianity condition (defined by Gigli~\cite{Gigli:2015diffstr}) that any Sobolev space becomes a Hilbert space.
-On any $\RCD$ space, several theorems such as the $W_2$-contraction of the gradient flow of the relative entropy, the Bochner inequality (Bakry-\'{E}mery's curvature dimension condition) and the gradient estimate of the heat flow have been proved and these are known as equivalent conditions on manifolds.
+After that, the $\RCD$ (Riemannian Curvature-Dimension) space was introduced in \cite{AGS:2014Met, Gigli:2015diffstr}, which is a $\CDC$ space equipped with the infinitesimal Hilbertianity condition (defined by Gigli~\cite[Definition 4.9]{Gigli:2015diffstr}) that its associated Sobolev space $W^{1,2}$ becomes a Hilbert space.
+On $\RCD$ space, several theorems such as the $W_2$-contraction of the gradient flow of the relative entropy, the Bochner inequality (Bakry-\'{E}mery's curvature dimension condition) and the gradient estimate of the heat flow have been proved and these are known as equivalent conditions in the setting of manifolds.
+Many geometric results such as Cheeger-Gromoll's splitting theorem \cite{Gigli:2014splitting}, Cheng's maximum diameter theorem \cite{Ketterer:2015cone}, isoperimetric inequalities \cite{CM:2017isoperimetric} and so on are also proved and they are known in the setting of Riemannian manifolds.

-Many geometric results known on Riemannian manifolds are also proven such as Cheeger-Gromoll's splitting theorem \cite{Gigli:2014splitting}, Cheng's maximum diameter theorem \cite{Ketterer:2015cone}, isoperimetric inequalities \cite{CM:2017isoperimetric} and so on.
-Furthermore, some results on $\RCD$ spaces include theorems which had not been proved even for Ricci limit spaces.
-It is known that both of $\CDC$ and $\RCD$ spaces become geodesic metric spaces. $\RCD$ spaces established a firm position as geodesic spaces whose Ricci curvature is bounded from below.
+Both $\CDC$ and $\RCD$ spaces become geodesic metric spaces and $\RCD$ spaces established a position as geodesic spaces whose Ricci curvature is bounded from below.